Progress (organisation): Criticism

-Personnel of Progress
+Personnel of Progress to 2020

 Chairs and board members

 Progress was chaired by Alison McGovern in 2015.
 In 2014 its vice-chairs were the Labour MPs Jenny Chapman, Stephen Doughty, Julie Elliott, Tristram Hunt, Dan Jarvis, Liz Kendall, Seema Malhotra, Toby Perkins, Lucy Powell, Steve Reed, Jonathan Reynolds and Nick Smith.

 Progress's honorary president was former Minister Stephen Twigg, previously the organization's chair.

 Progress was constituted as a private company limited by guarantee, with a legal board of directors in 2012 consisting of Jennifer Gerber, Jonathan Mendelsohn, Robert Philpot and Stephen Twigg.

 Prior to 2015 Progress was chaired by MP John Woodcock, and prior to 2014 by former Minister Lord Adonis.
 Prior to 2012 Progress was chaired by MP and former Minister Stephen Twigg, and the honorary president was Alan Milburn, the former Secretary of State for Health.
 Jonathan Mendelsohn was treasurer of Progress.

 Strategy Board

 Progress announced the creation of the first strategy board in July 2012, to enable the organisation's 'growing membership to feel a true sense of engagement'.
 The first elections were held in August 2012.
 The final elections were held in 2016 and after this, under the Progressive Britain name, the strategy board was discontinued.

-The final members of the Progress strategy board were:
+The final members of the Progress strategy board in 2020 were: